-In this newfangled era, usability and dependency of the smartphones have expanded.
+In this newfangled era, the usability and dependency of smartphones have expanded.
 Mobile testing has become a formidable task.
 The increase in usability of Smartphones, tablets and other mobile devices have stoked up the growth of mobile application development in the last couple of years.
-Due to which, mobile devices have become the preeminent medium of interaction among consumers as well as businesses all over the world.
+Due to this, mobile devices have become the preeminent medium of interaction among consumers as well as businesses all over the world.
 Today, mobile applications have become a transparent interaction between consumers.

 To a large extent, the mobile applications have handed over the business to the consumers and they have an exert influence in running a business through them.
 So the questions that arise here are: What regulates the mobile application persuasiveness?
 What influence the consumers to use your product or get indulged with your brand?

-The most common element in mobile application development is to make sure that the application covers the prospects of the customer as per the business objectives through mobile application testing strategy.
+The most common element in mobile application development is to make sure that the application covers the prospects of the customer as per the business objectives through a mobile application testing strategy.

 The Winning Mobile Application Strategies:

 Following are the testing strategies that will lead to the successful development of mobile applications.
-The goal of quality assurance will ensure the resultant align according to customers’ expectations, business goals and industry supportable practices.
+The goal of quality assurance will ensure the resultant alignment according to customers’ expectations, business goals and industry supportable practices.

 Mobile device fragmentation can be a difficult task, as for developers who create different versions of the same application to make sure that the application should work as expected on different platforms as per requirement, can be challenging for testers as well to test and maintain.
 This is because different have different capabilities, which can make it harder to manage and secure.

 [ Must Read: Case Study on Cognitive Geofencing Mobile App Testing ]

 Following are the factors that need to be considered while testing the application: